Assassination of Luis Carrero Blanco

-Attack
+Assassination

-An ETA commando unit using the code name Txikia (after the nom de guerre of ETA activist Eustakio Mendizabal, killed by the Guardia Civil in April 1973) rented a basement flat at Calle Claudio Coello 104, Madrid, on the route by which Blanco regularly went to mass at San Francisco de Borja church.
+An ETA commando unit using the code name Txikia (after the nom de guerre of ETA activist Eustakio Mendizabal, killed by the Guardia Civil in April 1973) rented a basement flat at Calle Claudio Coello 104, Madrid, on the route by which Carrero Blanco regularly went to mass at San Francisco de Borja church.

 Over five months, the unit dug a tunnel under the street – telling the landlord that they were student sculptors to hide their true purpose.
 The tunnel was packed with 80 kg of Goma-2 that had been stolen from a government depot.

-On 20 December at 9:36 AM, a three-man ETA commando unit disguised as electricians detonated the explosives by command wire as Blanco's Dodge Dart passed.
+On 20 December at 9:36 am, a three-man ETA commando unit disguised as electricians detonated the explosives by command wire as Carrero Blanco's Dodge Dart passed.
 The blast sent Blanco and his car 20 m into the air and over the five-story church, landing on the second-floor terrace of the opposite side.
-Blanco survived the blast but died at 10:15 AM in hospital.
+Carrero Blanco survived the blast but died at 10:15 am in hospital.
 His bodyguard and driver died shortly afterwards.
 The "electricians" shouted to stunned passers-by that there had been a gas explosion, and then fled in the confusion.
 ETA claimed responsibility on 22 January 1974.

 In a collective interview justifying the attack, the ETA bombers said:

-The killing was not condemned and was, in some cases, even welcomed by the Spanish opposition in exile.
+The Spanish opposition in exile did not condemn the killing and, in some cases, even welcomed it.
 According to Laura Desfor Edles, professor of sociology at California State University, Northridge, some analysts consider the assassination of Carrero Blanco to be the only thing the ETA have ever done to "further the cause of Spanish democracy".
 However, former ETA member turned writer Jon Juaristi contended that ETA's goal with the killing was not democratization but a spiral of violence to fully destabilize Spain, heighten Franco's repression against Basque nationalism and force the average Basque citizen to support the lesser evil in the form of the ETA against Franco.

+According to colonel Amadeo Martínez Inglés, it was planned, organized and carried out by CIA, for its similarities with the assassination of René Schneider, with the collaboration of ETA.
+Others debate this, such as British historian Charles Powell.
+A regular daily briefing given by the CIA to the President of the United States the day after the attack was also declassified, in which they admitted to not knowing the cause of death and linked it to a possible gas leak.